-Review of "The Lesson," by Toni Cade Bambera
+Review of "The Lesson" by Toni Cade Bambara

-The story is told from the point of view of the protagonist, first person narrator, Sylvia.
-Sylvia is a preteen African American girl, strong willed, intelligent, and the obvious leader of the pack.
-The story's plot involves a college educated black woman who comes back to an economically disadvantaged neighborhood on weekends and takes the local children on field trips of a sort.
-On this particular trip she lets the children experience their first ride in a taxicab to a toy store in Manhattan.
+The story is told from the point of view of the protagonist, the first-person narrator, Sylvia.
+Sylvia is a preteen African American girl, strong-willed, intelligent, and the obvious leader of the pack.
+The story's plot involves a college-educated Black woman who comes back to an economically disadvantaged neighborhood on weekends and takes the local children on field trips of a sort.
+On this particular trip, she lets the children experience their first ride in a taxicab to a toy store in Manhattan.
 It is played out through a chronological series of events from the time they leave their neighborhood, until the time they arrive back there.

 The exposition introduces the reader to, Sylvia, Miss Moore, Sylvia's friends, and the neighborhood.
-Sylvia's friends consist of a number of round characters, such as Junebug, Mercedes, Fat Butt, and Rosie Giraffe, as well as the stock characters Sugar, Q.T. and Junior.
-The setting is what seems to be a 1960' circa slum.
+Sylvia's friends consist of a number of round characters, such as Junebug, Mercedes, Fat Butt, and Rosie Giraffe, as well as the stock characters Sugar, Q.T., and Junior.
+The setting is what seems to be a 1960s-era slum.

 As the story develops the reader gets a glimpse of Sylvia's “street smarts” and leadership role as they travel in the cab to the toy store.
 The group horses around in the taxi while Sylvia is scheming a way to keep the money for herself.
 Miss Moore is aware of this when she gives them the money, lending the reader to believe this is all part of the lesson for the day; it is.
 By doing this she is showing the children the value of money and work.
 When they arrive at the store the lesson continues as they gawk at the toys in the window and find it hard to comprehend what kind of people have this kind of money to throw away on toys.